patters-match/gba-emu-compilation-builders/README.md

   - Can export header-stripped ROMs
   - Can prefer game titles from SuperDAT database
 - Snezziboy:
-  - Quite complex, it builds a large SNES memory map lookup table in the ```.gba``` rom data.
-Fortunately I was able to port the C source code over to Python 3, because it wouldn't compile on macOS.
   - Dat file database is mandatory (snezzi.dat), but can use SNESAdvance SuperDAT also
   - Can accept headered or unheadered ROMs (.smc/.sfc)
   - Can export header-stripped ROMs